JhuangLab/ngstk/README.md

 ## Tools

-Some of non-core scripts or tools for NGS data analysis will be included in ngstk package.
-A defined markdown document will guide you to use it, such as [QualityConfirm](https://github.com/JhuangLab/ngstk/tree/master/inst/extdata/tools/QualityConfirm/README.md).
+Some of experimental or unpacked scripts or tools for NGS data analysis will be collected in ngstk package.
+A defined markdown document will tell you how to use it, such as [QualityConfirm](https://github.com/JhuangLab/ngstk/tree/master/inst/extdata/tools/QualityConfirm/README.md) and [gvmap](https://github.com/JhuangLab/ngstk/tree/master/inst/extdata/tools/gvmap/).

 ### QualityConfirm